-Shell Bay marks the start of South West Coast Path – the longest National Trail in England.
+Shell Bay marks the start of the South West Coast Path – the longest National Trail in England.

 It is also where the Sandbanks Ferry docks, which brings passengers to and from Poole and Bournemouth several times a day.

 Shell Bay boasts a wide, sandy beach and there is also a dedicated kitesurfing area between Shell Bay and Knoll Beach.

 A short walk from the beach is the Shell Bay bistro – a seafood restaurant mentioned in the Michelin guide, with unrivalled views across Poole Harbour.
 Read the Michelin review on the guide’s website: guide.michelin.com/gb/en/dorset/studland/restaurant/shell-bay